horaciocome1/simple-recyclerview-touch-listener/README.md

 ```

 ### Troubleshooting
-Notice that it is crucial to call `build( ... )` so that the line can compile.
+Notice that it is crucial to call `build( ... )` so that the listener it self could be initialized.
 All listeners not specified or implemented will not be called.
 In above exemple, click and double click events are totally not handled at all.
 And that's why it makes no sense only calling `build( ... )`.
 ```java
 SimpleRecyclerViewOnItemTouchListener onItemTouchListener = new SimpleRecyclerViewOnItemTouchListener.Builder()
                 .build(this, mRecyclerView);
 ```

-### Synchronisation failed!
+### "Build or sinchronization failed!"
-Please reference to the part on the start where i talked about support libraries
+Please reference to the part on the start where i talked about support libraries.

 ## Licenses
    Copyright [2018] [Horácio Flávio Comé Júnior]